 Take the time to connect with each child in your family.
 Listen to them.
 Learn who they are and what they love.
 Be curious about their unique personality traits and gifts.
 Don’t just be the looming authority who hands out consequences for negative behavior.
 Become your children’s best friend and the most influential force for good in their lives.
 They won’t be this little forever – cherish these moments while you can.

-About the Author – Tiffany Park is a parenting, health, and communications writer for Little Bundle with a passion for improving family connection for herself and others.
+About the Author – Tiffany Park is a parenting, health, and communications writer for Little Bundle with a passion for improving family connections for herself and others.
 Having studied communications and early childhood education, she loves finding and sharing ideas to help parents and families thrive.
 She enjoys learning new things, seeing different perspectives, and seeking fun adventures with her husband and toddling daughter.